Federal and State Grants

 A student may receive a Pell grant for no more than six scheduled awards.

-FSEOG is awarded to undergraduate students who have exceptional financial need, with priority given to Federal Pell grant recipients with the lowest expected family contribution (EFC).
+FSEOG is awarded to undergraduate students who have exceptional financial need, with priority given to Federal Pell grant recipients with the lowest Student Aid Index (SAI).
 The annual award is up to $200 per semester, not to exceed $600 total.
 Awards are based on availability from an annual allocation and the UNH College of Professional Studies cannot guarantee every eligible student will receive an FSEOG award.

 State Grant Programs